SkyeHB/BTS535-Group-7/README.md

 ## Mobile App for Sharing List/Notes

  Users want to be able to store information easily and quickly in the the form of list and notes.
-Users need an application for their phone that will let them view notes and lists at-a-glance and colloaborate on projects with others.
+Users need an application for their phone that will let them view notes and lists at-a-glance and collaborate on projects with others.

 We want to create a elegantly designed mobile app that allows users to create and share lists and notes.
 We want to make an application that users can use with ease.